Vijay Sampla appointed NCSC chairperson for second time | Politics

 Sampla had resigned as the NCSC chairman ahead of the Punjab elections and had contested the polls.

-Sampla, a prominent Dalit face of Punjab, began his political career in 1998 as the Sarpanch of Sofipind village in Jalandhar Cantonment.
+Sampla, a prominent Dalit politician from Punjab, began his political career in 1998 as the Sarpanch of Sofipind village in Jalandhar Cantonment.
+He has also served in the Punjab government.

+He was the Chairman of Punjab Khadi Board from 2008-2012 and the Chairman of Punjab State Forest Development Corporation in 2014.

+He was then elected to the Lok Sabha from Hoshiarpur, Punjab, and became a Union minister in 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)